-The DNP provides the terminal academic preparation for patient focused advanced practice nursing.
-The post-master’s DNP is designed to prepare expert nurse clinicians and administrators to assume diverse leadership positions to improve health and health care outcomes.
-The six semester program focuses on development of advanced competencies for complex practice along with evidence-based practice utilization to meet the demands impacting quality patient care delivery, patient outcomes, and system management.
+The DNP provides the terminal academic preparation for patient-focused advanced practice nursing.
+The post-master’s DNP is designed to prepare nurses for leadership positions where they can create transformative change to improve the health and health care outcomes of individuals, families, groups and populations.
+This program focuses on development of advanced competencies for complex practice along with evidence-based practice utilization to meet the demands impacting quality patient care delivery, patient outcomes, and system management.

 1. A completed Graduate Application.

-3. Master of Science in Nursing degree from a regionally
+3. Master of Science in Nursing degree from an ACEN accredited college or CCNE university that holds regional accreditation.

 4. A minimum graduate GPA of 3.25 on a 4.0 scale.